SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 ---

 <details markdown="1">
-<summary><b>Dying, Wounds, Scars & Healing</b></summary>
+<summary><b>Dying, Scars, Trauma & Healing</b></summary>

-<ins>**Dying:**</ins> When you reach 0 Hit Points, you start dying.
-While you are dying, you gain a **Wound** at the end of each of your turns.
-If you reach 10 Wounds, you die.
-Each point of damage you take while dying also gives you an extra Wound.
+<ins>**Dying:**</ins> When you reach 0 Hit Points, you fall prone and you start dying.
+If you take damage while dying, you die.
+If you recover any hit point while dying you stop dying.

-While dying, you can spend your whole turn to attempt to stabilize.
-Make a hard Fortitude roll.
+On each of your next 3 turns, you can attempt to stabilize instead of doing anything else.
+Make a hard Strength roll.
 On a success, you stop dying and have 1 HP.
-An ally that can reach you with an appropriate Skill or tool can spend their turn making a hard Willpower roll for the same effect.
-You also stop dying if you recover HP any other way.
+An ally can spend their turn making a hard Willpower roll for the same effect if they can reach you with appropriate tools or skill.
+After 3 turns, if you are still dying, you die.

-Stabilizing does not heal your accumulated Wounds.
-Instead, you gain a **Scar**.
-You choose whether the scar will take an Inventory slot or a Psyche slot.
-As long as you have it, all your rolls against the danger that puts you in that situation are easy rolls.
+If you recover from dying, you gain a **Scar**.
+If you die, all your companions gain a **Trauma**.

+<ins>**Scars:**</ins> Scars take inventory slots and cannot be removed.
+Note what caused the scar.
+As long as you have it, you have advantage against that thing.

+<ins>**Trauma:**</ins> Traumas take psyche slots and can only be removed through risking your own life for one of your beliefs.
+Note what caused the trauma.
+As long as you have it, you have disadvantage against that thing.

 <ins>**Healing:**</ins> A 8 hours rest heals all HP losses and consumes 1 ration for the team.

-Medical care heals all Wounds.
-Medical care happens when you end an adventure in a safe location with healers.

 <details markdown="1">
 <summary><i>Example: Dying</i></summary>
 *Gretchen is dying from a troll attack.
 On her turn, she calls her ally Beau for help and tries to recover.
-She rolls 19 on her Fortitude roll.
+She rolls 19 on her Strength roll.
 Failure!
-She gains one Wound.*
+She is two turns away from death.*

 *Beau arrives at the scene.
 He has bandages and could try to stop the bleeding, but the troll is still there and one hit from it could kill Gretchen.
 He decides to try to push the troll down the nearby pit instead.
 Success!
-On her next turn, Gretchen fails her hard Fortitude roll again.
-She now has 2 wounds.
+On her next turn, Gretchen fails her hard Strength roll again.
+She is now one turn away from death!
 Beau attempts to save her using bandages.
 He succeeds his hard Willpower roll!
-Gretchen stops dying, but still has 2 wounds until the end of the adventure.*

-*Gretchen has a new Scar.
-She decides it is going to take an Inventory slot.
+Gretchen stops dying, and gains a scar which takes an invetory slot.
 From now on, she won’t be caught off-guard by a troll.
-All her rolls against them become easy.*
+All her rolls against them have advantage.*
 </details>
 </details>